Child Custody And Visitation

 Understanding Your Rights in Child Custody Cases

-- Right to Modify Custody Orders: If circumstances change, you have the right to petition the court for a modification of the custody order to better reflect the current situation.
+• Right to Modify Custody Orders: If family circumstances change, either parent may petition the court to update the custody order to match the child’s current needs.

 Creating a Co-Parenting Plan in VA